llvm/llvm-project/llvm/docs/GitHub.rst

 ::

-  # Add upstream as a remote
+  # Add upstream as a remote (if you don't have it already)
   git remote add upstream https://github.com/llvm/llvm-project.git

   # Make sure you have all the latest changes